jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   No not these shells... [^45]

-### Difference Between a Shell and a Terminal
+### Difference Between a Shell, Terminal, and Commandline

   If you remmber from chapter 04 that the word *"terminal"* came from the actual Dec VT-100 terminals that were in use in the late 70's and early 80's for use in interfacing to Unix systems.
-A terminal is a way to display text in 80 by 25 screens of text.
+A terminal is a way to display text in 80 by 25 line screens of text.
 The __Shell__ is the actual application that runs on the terminal to display that screen of text.
-Shells provided much needed functionality like the ability to create scripts for executing multiple commands, command completion, command history, and others.
+Seing this there are many types of shells that have different features.
+Shells provide much needed functionality to Unix/Linux.
+For instance they give the user theability to create scripts for executing multiple commands, command completion, command history, command aliases, and more.
+You open a terminal and in a terminal session you use a shell.
+You can have multiple terminal sessions and use different shells on each one if you preferred.
+In total the combination of using a terminal to access a shell can be called using the "commandline."

 ![*Shell/OS interaction diagram*](images/Chapter-05/shells/figure2.png "Shell Interaction Diagram")

 ### History of the Shell

-The shell most commonly used on pretty much all Linux distros is called the [Bash Shell](http://www.gnu.org/software/bash/ "Bash Shell").
-It was created in parallel with the rise of Linux so the two are almost tied together.
+The shell most commonly used on pretty much all Linux distros today is called the [Bash Shell](http://www.gnu.org/software/bash/ "Bash Shell").
+It was created in parallel with the rise of Linux--the two are practically tied together.
 But to understand how we got to the modern Bash Shell we have to go back to the beginning.
 As always the history of anyhting on Unix/Linux goes back to Ken Thompson[^46].
 By 1972 there was a single shell in Unix in use, referred to by others as the [Thompson Shell](https://en.wikipedia.org/wiki/Thompson_shell "Thompson Shell").
 This shell being written by Ken Thompson was written for Ken Thompson solving the technical problems he had back in 1972.
 By 1979 in the Unix world computer processing and computing tasks were light years away from where they had been. *"The shell's design was intentionally minimalistic; even the if and goto statements, essential for control of program flow, were implemented as separate commands[^55]."* A new shell was needed.

-Two simultanious efforts on different sides of the country were happening to replace the Thompson shell.
-Remember that Unix had split into the BSD Unix out at Berkley California and also AT&T owned the commercial UNix back out in New York/New Jersey.
+Two almost simultanious efforts on different sides of the country were happening to replace the Thompson shell.
+Remember that Unix had split into the BSD Unix out at Berkley California and also AT&T owned the commercial Unix back east.
 The BSD group was developing the C shell (csh)under Bill Joy.
-AT&T out east was developing the Bourne Shell (sh) under Steven Bourne.
+AT&T researcher Steven Bourne was developing the Bourne Shell (sh).

 ![*Timeline history of Unix/Linux Shells*](images/Chapter-05/shells/figure1.png "Timeline history")